gristlekinginc/metsci-site-v2/src/pages/podcast.md

 ## The Business of LoRaWAN

-This is recorded and produced to further the LoRaWAN ecosystem through sharing of knowledge across networks, operators, device manufacturers, and deployers.
+This is recorded and produced to further the LoRaWAN ecosystem through sharing of knowledge across networks, operators, and device manufacturers.